Darn, I didn’t make the cut for Sewvivor! Next year, it’s on like Donkey Kong!

 I made a button fly front.

 I completely destroyed the zip fly (oops- judges, pretend you didn’t read that!) so I got to use some vintage buttons I’ve been hoarding.
 Don’t you love it when you have a project worthy of your vintage finds?
-These buttons remind me of strawberry sorbet, a perfect Spring treat!
+These buttons remind me of strawberry sorbet.
+Why does everything remind me of food?!

 I had enough scraps left over to add this detail to the pockets.